 I was a bit disheartened when I was informed I didn’t get the scholarship because there is no way for me to fully fund my schooling and stay in (Country).
 However, I also understand that many other students, especially from less developed countries, are more deserving of this award.

-I was checking your list of former students and it got to my attention that there was only one (1) student from the Philippines who got to study with you since you started the program in 2007.
-Her name is (Hi) from Class of (Hi).
+I was checking your list of former students and it got to my attention that there was only one student from the Philippines who got to study with you since you started the program in 2007.
+Her name is (abc) from the Class of (123).
 I hope you get to consider me for the scholarship program as the Philippines is truly in dire need of more innovative and passionate people in the (Program name) field.

 Our country is too interested with “the now” that it fails to see, for example, that addressing the Philippines’ worsening traffic problem isn’t just about having color and number codes, or putting signs everywhere that “Speeding is punishable by law.”
 The root of the problem should be addressed, first and foremost: Why do people want to take cars instead of public transportation?
 Why do people choose to move to Manila than in the provinces?
 Why don’t people follow road rules any longer?
 These are some of the questions that should be looked into and to have research and policy-making finally given priorities in the Philippines can definitely help the country in the long run.

-Our country is full of capitalists who are happy to have an increasing divide between the rich and the poor; and to study local culture, laws and programs in the context of a global world can truly help us redefine the meaning of “progress”, “dignity”, “equality” and “liberty”.
+Our country is full of patrons who are happy to have an increasing divide between the haves and have nots; and to study local culture, laws and programs in the context of a global world can truly help us redefine the meaning of “progress”, “dignity”, “equality” and “liberty”.
 I believe that the Philippines can make it but first off, it starts with equipping oneself with all tools available.
 Sometimes, it only has to start with one.

 Thank you very much and I’m really looking forward to doing my graduate study with you.